 This two-step process gives you some flexibility in the source of the data.
-For example, you can use to open a gzipped file, or to open a file stored on the Internet before calling read.
+For example, you can use to open a file stored on the Internet before calling read.

 '''

 import gzip # Python standard library

 handle = gzip.open("mydatafile.txt.gz")

-'''

-'''
+to open a gzipped file, or

 import urllib # Python standard library

 handle = urllib.urlopen("http://somewhere.org/mydatafile.txt")

 '''

 The read command reads the tab-delimited text file mydatafile.txt containing gene expression data in the format specified for Michael Eisen's Cluster/TreeView program.
-For a description of this file format, see the manual to Cluster/TreeView.
-It is available at Michael Eisen's lab website and at our website.
+In this file format, rows represent genes and columns represent samples or observations.
+For a simple time course, a minimal input file would look like this: